 Students will be issued report cards at the end of each nine-week grading period.
 The appropriate copy of the grade report will be signed by parents and returned within two days after being issued.
-A "Student Progress Report" will be issued to all students in every class at the mid point of each marking period.
+A "Student Progress Report" will be issued to all students in every class at the mid-point of each marking period.
 Student progress can be monitored throughout the year using PowerSchool's Parent Portal.
 If you need login information, please contact your grade level counselor.

 Each semester, students will receive IB Records of Achievement.
 These reports give specific information about student progress towards mastering subject-specific criteria.
 These reports are intended to help parents, students and teachers communicate.
 The remarks on these are based on graded student work, teacher observations and teacher professional judgment.
+The students IB grades can be viewed in the Canvas IB Gradebook.